-Auckland Transport (AT) and its partner in road safety, the Accident Compensation Corporation (ACC) want to bring the number of deaths and serious injuries (DSIs) for people on motorcycles down to zero as part of Auckland’s Vision Zero strategy.
+Auckland Transport (AT) want to bring the number of deaths and serious injuries (DSIs) for people on motorcycles down to zero as part of Auckland’s Vision Zero strategy.

 Project status: Construction

 In 2018, people on motorbikes made up 21 per cent of all DSIs on the Auckland’s transport network.
 As part of Auckland's Vision Zero strategy we are wanting to bring DSIs for people on motorcycles down to zero.

 AT is addressing motorcycle rider safety in the Auckland region by trialling safety improvements using smart technology.
 The Accident Compensation Corporation (ACC) partnered with AT during the initial stages of the project by funding the investigation and development of the technology used to treat the issues for people on bikes along Dominion Road.

 - Improved visibility and advanced awareness around the intersections of people on motorcycles and bikes.

 - Reduction in DSIs for people on motorcycles and bikes.